 Look for opportunities outside your house too.
 Notice the person sacking the groceries.
 Tell the elderly woman, “I like your hat!”
 Catch the postal carrier at your box and tell them how you appreciate the consistent service they provide.

 Spot your kids’ small efforts.
-Do they remember to text when they’ve made it safely to a friend’s house?
-Do they keep their exploding backpack parked where you asked them?
+Does he or she remember to text when they’ve made it safely to a friend’s house?
+Is there an effort to keep their exploding backpack parked where you asked them?
 Do they offer to get something for you from the kitchen while they’re up?

 Notice the little things.
 The little efforts your spouse makes, your kids make, and even strangers make all add up to a bigger positive experience for all of us.
 Watch for it.